 Cooking Tips for Instant Pot Beef Stew

-Due to less surface area, browning the chuck blade steak as a whole will retain more moisture.
-Maillard reaction excels in dry and high heat environment, so the chuck blade steak will also brown faster and better when compared to cubed stew.
+Due to less surface area, browning the chuck steak as a whole will retain more moisture.
+Maillard reaction excels in dry and high heat environment, so the chuck steak will also brown faster and better when compared to cubed stew.

 The caramelized flavors from browning is one of the secrets to a rich hearty beef stew.

 2. Can I use other beef cuts for this recipe?